mrtuskee/stepik-auto-tests-course/README.md

 # stepik-auto-tests-course
-This is a sample README for the stepik autotests course
+This is a sample repository for the stepik autotests course